Discipline, Not Control: How to Limit Screen Time on iPhone for Child

 How to Establish Content and Privacy Restrictions?

-Now, this feature is made to control what content you or your children can access – websites, media, and apps included.
-This way, you can protect your children from sensitive and inappropriate content.
+This feature allows you to control what content you or your children can access including websites, media, and apps.
+This way, you can protect your children from sensitive, inappropriate, and adult content.

 Here is how to set content and privacy restrictions: